Cleaning hard-to-reach components might not be the most exciting part about being a car enthusiast.

 Their SS14 Cleaner and Lube can be used to clean your EGR valves effectively.
 It comes in a 12oz can with a nozzle that Sea Foam calls a “tube and hook guide”, making it easy to squeeze into tight spaces.

 This cleaner can be used for other parts of your car as well, like the intake valves and throttle body (or carb choke for older vehicles), so you can use the remainder for cleaning up some other parts under the hood.

 This said however, engine degreasers are better suited for the purpose.

 Part Number: 05078

 Buy on: Amazon

 Another top brand for automotive cleaners is CRC.
-Their throttle body and air intake 12oz bottle can obviously be used on throttle bodies, air intakes, and also EGR valves.
+Their throttle body and air intake 12oz bottle can obviously be used on throttle bodies, short ram and cold air intakes, and also EGR valves.

 This product contains low volatile organic compounds as well.
 VOCs can be harmful to breathe in, so this is a good choice for anyone concerned about using noxious chemicals, has asthma, or simply prefers products that are as low in unnecessary additives as possible.

 Though this is a great multi-purpose cleaner, don’t be tempted to use it on electronics like your camshaft position sensor, crankshaft position sensor or your MAF sensor.
 For that you’ll want to grab a high-quality MAF sensor cleaner instead.